microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 ```

 Store a matrix to groupshared memory.
 If the groupshared memory is any type
-other than `i32` the matrix's component type must match the scalar type of the
+other than `i32` or vector of `i32`, the matrix's component type must match the
-groupshared array.
-If the groupshared memory is `i32` the matrix may be of any
+scalar type or vector component type of the groupshared array.
+If the
+groupshared memory is `i32` or vector of _N_ by `i32` (`< N x i32 >`) the matrix
-type.
+may be of any type.
 Validation will verify this requirement.

 No data conversions are applied during this operation, the data in the
 groupshared array is assumed to be in the format of the destination matrix